abessiari/apache-logs/README.md

 #### Using python tool and goaccess docker image

-- For more info on goaccess [url](https://goaccess.io/)
+- For more info on goaccess go to [url](https://goaccess.io/)
-- Generate html report Using tools/s3.py
+- Generate html report using tools/s3.py

 ```
 pip install boto3